 - L1.
-Within three (3) months of receiving this Approval, the Company shall prepare a Traffic Management Plan and provide it to the Municipality of North Middlesex and to Middlesex County. - L2.
-Within three (3) months of having provided the Traffic Management Plan to Municipality of North Middlesex and to Middlesex County, the Company shall make reasonable efforts to enter into a Road Users Agreement with the Municipality of North Middlesex and Middlesex County. - L3.
-If a Road Users Agreement has not been signed with the Municipality of North Middlesex and Middlesex County within three (3) months of having provided the Traffic Management Plan to the Municipality of North Middlesex and to Middlesex County, the Company shall provide a written explanation to the Director as to why this has not occurred.
+Within three (3) months of receiving this Approval, the Company shall prepare a Traffic Management Plan and provide it to the Municipality of North Middlesex, Middlesex County, and the Township of Adelaide-Metcalfe. - L2.
+Within three (3) months of having provided the Traffic Management Plan to Municipality of North Middlesex, Middlesex County, and the Township of Adelaide-Metcalfe, the Company shall make reasonable efforts to enter into a Road Users Agreement with Municipality of North Middlesex, Middlesex County, and the Township of Adelaide-Metcalfe. - L3.
+If a Road Users Agreement has not been signed with the Municipality of North Middlesex, Middlesex County, and the Township of Adelaide-Metcalfe within three (3) months of having provided the Traffic Management Plan to the Municipality of North Middlesex, Middlesex County, and the Township of Adelaide-Metcalfe, the Company shall provide a written explanation to the Director as to why this has not occurred.